 What exactly is workplace culture?
 Fast-casual restaurant employee culture is demonstrated in many ways: the cleanliness and order of your restaurant, an employee’s appearance, personality, and how they interact with peers, management, and customers.
-Can a positive culture in a fast-casual restaurant improve retention?
+Is it possible for a positive culture in a fast-casual restaurant to improve employee retention?
 Absolutely!

 Use Audits To Improve Restaurant Culture

-Many restaurant owners incorporate these expectations and guidelines into their regular audit practices.
-Fast-casual restaurant employee culture is just as important as food safety and operational regulations.
-Therefore, taking time to audit internal operations will allow you to see where your team is performing based on your expectations.
+Regularly incorporating expectations and guidelines into audit practices is common among restaurant owners.
+The culture of fast-casual restaurant employees is as important as food safety and operational regulations, so taking the time to audit internal operations can provide insight into how the team is meeting expectations.
 To learn more about how audit programs contribute to your restaurant’s success, refer to our audit programs.

 Let’s be honest.
 Most restaurant owners see staff as a necessary factor in running their fast-casual restaurant.
 But employees are so much more than a number in the expense column.
 As precisely stated by QSR Magazine: “Restaurant employees are assets, not expenses.”

 Start Now and Build a Positive Restaurant Culture

 To build your specific restaurant culture, you must follow these four important steps: